KayumovELdar/test-guru-r/README.md

-# README
+Ruby version used: 2.7.2
-Ruby version used: 2.7.2 Tasks TestGuru
+Tasks TestGuru

-    Creating and managing tests
+* Creating and managing tests
-    Authentication
+* Authentication
-    Basic access control
+* Basic access control
-    Running tests
+* Running tests
-    Publishing results
+* Publishing results

 Model of the project:

-    Category is a set of tests.
+* Category is a set of tests.
-    Test - contains the questions and right answers.
+* Test - contains the questions and right answers.
-    Question is the text, which has a set of right answers.
+* Question is the text, which has a set of right answers.
-    Answer is a text
+* Answer is a text
-    The user client
+* The user client
-    The user Admin
+* The user Admin
-    base with test results
+* base with test results